 Israel Car Rental is very similar to renting a car in most Western countries.
 Since the country is relatively small and the distances between points short, you can travel to most destinations by car quite easily.
 Most of the major International companies like Hertz, Budget, and Avis provide car rental in Israel.
 Their base rates are comparable to rates in most other countries in the U.S. and Europe.

-Top Tip: Book your car rental online below before you travel and save yourself time and money.
+Click on the image below to book your car rental before you travel and save yourself time and money.

 Israel Car Rental Top Tips and Recommendations